kea-fall2022/cars-client/README.md

 - Frontend that uses the Car's 'R' Us backend
 - Implemented with Navigo and a setup to include both HTML + JavaScript from separate files
 - Uses Bootstrap's Grid, Navbar + Modal's for easy and RESPONSIVE styling

+# How to
+Should work "out of the box" using the branch "cars-with-security" on this backend: https://github.com/kea-fall2022/startcode-with-security.git